Antoni Comín: October 1, 2017 Referendum

-Escape from justice
+Escape from Spain

 Antoni Comín i Oliveres and other members of the Catalan government escaped the day after having unilaterally and illegally proclaimed the independence of Catalonia, and remained in Belgium to avoid being prosecuted by Spanish Justice.
 The National Criminal Court of Spain issued its first European Arrest Warrant on 3 November.

 In the meantime, Antoni Comín had already taken up residence in the historic university city of Leuven.
 The Belgian judge announced he would issue his ruling on the extradition on 14 December, although judge Llarena of the Spanish Supreme Court decided to withdraw the European Arrest Warrant when he realised that the Belgian Courts were unlikely to grant extradition.

 On 7 December, more than 100,000 Catalans flooded the streets of Brussels’ European Quarter in the demonstration organised by Òmnium and the ANC under the slogan “Wake up, Europe!”, a turnout that exceeded all expectations.

 In the elections of 21 December, the Catalan pro-Independence movement maintained its majority in the Parliament of Catalonia and Toni Comín was elected as an MP in the ERC list.
-For the first time in history, a separatist majority in parliament would agree to keep seats vacant for absented MP elect during the entire term of office, even though it is mandatory to swear and take up the post physically and he did not attended precisely because he fled to Belgium to avoid being prosecuted.
-The reason for it was nothing other than to receive the income associated with the representative role from the administration in order to live in Belgium and continue to keep alive their cause.
+For the first time in history, a separatist majority in parliament would agree to keep seats vacant for absented MP elect during the entire term of office, even though it is mandatory to swear and take up the post physically and he had not attended precisely because he fled to Belgium to avoid being prosecuted.

 On 22 March 2018, judge Llarena of the Supreme Court issued the second European Arrest Warrant against the charged members of the Catalan Government, which was also rejected by the Belgian judge one year later on 16 May 2018.
 The Belgian judge expressly rejected the extradition on account of a formal defect.
-Link "The European arrest warrant must be based on a national arrest warrant", ruled the CJEU in 2016.
+The CJEU ruled in 2016, "The European arrest warrant must be based on a national arrest warrant."

 On 12 July, despite the fact that Carles Puidemont was charged for rebellion, sedition and misuse of public funds, the court of Schleswig-Holstein (Germany) rejected the extradition of Carles Puigdemont for rebellion.
 They authorised extradition on the grounds of misuse of public funds, which the Spanish Court rejected.
-That was a controversial matter between two European Judicial System that supposedly should be support each other when it comes to benefit fugitives.